AymanM7/CNN-Audio-Project/README.md

 It transforms raw audio into mel spectrogram images, trains a ResNet-style CNN for robust feature extraction, and deploys the inference pipeline serverlessly on NVIDIA A10G GPUs via Modal.

 ## Problem Statement
 Environmental sound recognition is crucial in domains like smart cities, wildlife monitoring, industrial safety, and assistive technologies.
 However, real-world audio classification faces several key challenges:

-Challenges include:

- • Spectral Similarity — Similar frequency patterns (e.g., wind vs. rain) confuse models.
+Spectral Similarity — Similar frequency patterns (e.g., wind vs. rain) can confuse models.

-• Noise & Variability — Background sounds, mic quality, and recording conditions reduce accuracy.
+Noise & Variability — Background sounds, microphone quality, and recording conditions can reduce accuracy.

-• Distribution Shift — Models trained on clean datasets struggle with unseen real-world data.
+Distribution Shift — Models trained on clean datasets often struggle with unseen real-world data.

-• Scalability & Latency — Real-time, high-volume inference demands heavy compute.
+Scalability & Latency — Real-time, high-volume inference demands significant compute resources.

+These challenges have direct implications in critical sectors.
+In smart city infrastructure, accurate sound recognition can enable automated detection of hazardous events such as sirens, explosions, or breaking glass, supporting faster emergency response.
+In wildlife conservation, it can identify endangered species through acoustic monitoring, enabling non-invasive population tracking.
+In industrial settings, it can detect early signs of equipment malfunction, preventing costly downtime and improving safety.
+For assistive technologies, such as devices for the hearing-impaired, reliable classification provides real-time alerts for important environmental cues.

-• In this project I address these real world problems by converting audio to mel spectrograms, applying robust augmentations (Mixup, SpecAugment), training a ResNet-style CNN, and deploying inference serverlessly on GPUs for scalable, low-latency classification.
+In this project, I address these real-world problems by converting audio to mel spectrograms, applying robust augmentations (Mixup, SpecAugment), training a ResNet-style CNN, and deploying inference serverlessly on GPUs for scalable, low-latency classification

 ## Table of Contents
 1. [Overview](#1-overview)